TheHive-Project/CortexDocs/analyzer_requirements.md

 - `organization_id`
 - `query_limit`, defaults to 20

 Provide the API key as a value for the `api_key` parameter and the secret as a value to the `api_secret` parameter.
-The `organization_id` parameter should be  provided by Umbrella Admin Console. `query_limit` is optional, and represents the maximum number of results to return.
+The `organization_id` parameter should be provided by the Umbrella Admin Console. `query_limit` is optional, and represents the maximum number of results to return.

 ### VirusTotal
 Look up files, URLs and hashes in [VirusTotal](https://www.virustotal.com/).